Tips for Building a Home in Missouri

 Another way to fund your home build is by selling your home and becoming a renter.
 This approach would see you move out of your existing home into a rental property while your home is being built.
 The proceeds of your sale would fund your construction project and (hopefully) your rental costs, allowing you to avoid a construction loan.
 The biggest downside of this approach is that, in many cases, homeowners who decide to sell and rent have to endure the process of moving multiple times.
 To make matters worse, moving into a smaller rental property while your home is being built may mean paying for storage –– which can quickly eat into your home equity.

-Exploring Truehold's Sale-Leaseback Solution for Homeowners
+Exploring Truehold's Sell and Stay Transaction for Homeowners

 Sources: